pyhope/myscripts/README.md

-# myscripts for MD simulations
+# My scripts for MD simulations